zeroincombenze/dms/dms/README.rst

 Preview
 ~~~~~~~

-``mail_preview_base`` is required for DMS but it is recommended to install all
+`mail_preview_base` is required for DMS but it is recommended to install all
 the other `mail_preview` modules from `social` OCA repository
 in order to improve the preview of files.

-``python-magic`` library is recommended to be installed for having whole support
-to get proper file types and file preview.

 Configuration
 =============